Skip to main content

 🎯 What does this module do?

-The Blocks module lets you use reusable content components (blocks) that contain sets of attributes and can be used on multiple pages - like headers, footers, banners, testimonials, or any repeating content.
+The Blocks module allows you to use reusable content components (blocks) that contain sets of attributes and can be used across multiple pages and product pages. - like headers, footers, banners, testimonials, or any repeating content.

 Think of it as LEGO bricks for your website - you create a block once, and reuse it everywhere you need it.
 Change the block once, and it updates everywhere automatically.